exercism/perl5/exercises/concept/lasagna/.docs/instructions.md

 ## 5. Create a notification that the lasagna is ready

-Define the `Lasagna::oven_alarm` subroutine that does not take any arguments and returns a message indicating that the lasagna is ready to eat.
+Modify the `Lasagna::oven_alarm` subroutine, which does not take any arguments, to return a message indicating that the lasagna is ready to eat.

 ```perl
 Lasagna::oven_alarm()